SAMazumder/SAMazumder.github.io/math.md

 [Some basic facts about mod](/assets/EqCmod.pdf).
 A note I provided to my students in Discrete Math I.

-[A Note on the Lagrange Form of the Interpolating Polynomial](/assets/LagrangePoly.pdf).
+[The Lagrange Form of the Interpolating Polynomial](/assets/LagrangePoly.pdf).
 A note provided to my students in Numerical Analysis.

 [A GLM model](/assets/EconM.pdf).
 A capstone assignment for an econometrics course.